Jhgomez/sopes1/project2/README.md

 4. In our set up the https certificate does not handle TLS certificates as it is not configured in a cloud provider so we need to do something similar as we did with Docker.
 In this case we need to see the [following guide](https://oras.land/docs/compatible_oci_registries/#using-a-plain-http-docker-registry) which explains how to interact with http registries(AKA insecure registries).
 Basicallly to any pull, push or login command append the `--insecure` flag

 5. Login to oras using the registry `oras login [flags] <registry>` so in my case I will do a `oras login 35.223.33.184.nip.io --insecure -u sopes1` and enter password "!\09IZbZ$3pC".
-I can also do the plain http `oras login 35.223.33.184 --insecure -u sopes1`
+I can also do the plain http `oras login 35.223.33.184 --insecure -u sopes1`. (alternative) `oras login core.harbor.sopes --insecure -u sopes1` with password `952-WOp0m$7t`

 6. The first thing we will push to Harbor in an OCI format is the json file in the locust directory. `oras push --insecure 35.223.33.184.nip.io/sopes1/courses:latest courses.json`.
-This command could repacle `--insecure` tag with the `--plain-http` tag and push it using the IP address `oras push --insecure 35.223.33.184/sopes1/courses:latest courses.json`
+This command could repacle `--insecure` tag with the `--plain-http` tag and push it using the IP address `oras push --insecure 35.223.33.184/sopes1/courses:latest courses.json`. (alternative) `oras push --insecure core.harbor.sopes/sopes1/courses:latest courses.json`

-7. To test this we could delete the json file and then run `oras pull --insecure 35.223.33.184.nip.io/sopes1/courses:latest`
+7. To test this we could delete the json file and then run `oras pull --insecure 35.223.33.184.nip.io/sopes1/courses:latest`. (alternative) `oras pull --insecure core.harbor.sopes/sopes1/courses:latest`

 ## Containerizing applications(Dockerizing Applications)